-We will walk to a number of peace places aroung Edinburgh, peace gardens, peace poles and statues.
-With talks, discussion, and performances and participation: singing, dancing & storytelling about peace, and a short section will be in silence led by the Sangha Interbeing Community.
+We walked to a number of peace places around Edinburgh, peace gardens, peace poles and statues.
+With talks, discussion, performances and participation: singing, dancing & storytelling about peace, and a short section in silence led by the Sangha Interbeing Community.

 “Live simply so others may simply live”

-This event invites us to question how we can live non-violently towards the earth.
-It will consist of workshops, discussions & a movie around this topic; natural building, wilderness skills, urban life up-cycling, vegan cooking/animal rights workshops & a food waste reduction action (DiscoSoup!).
-We will also hear stories, spoken word & talks such as the 1000 Simple Shelter project.
-Join Peace & Justice as we begin building a permanent peace garden and the talented Owen Pilgrim in creating a peace pole whilst sharing stories about nonviolence.
-Children & dog friendly.
+This event invited us to question how we can live non-violently towards the earth.
+It consisted of workshops, discussions & a movie around this topic; natural building, wilderness skills, urban life up-cycling, vegan cooking/animal rights workshops & a food waste reduction action (DiscoSoup!).
+With stories, spoken word & talks such as the 1000 Simple Shelter project.
+Owen Pilgrim and others began creating a peace pole whilst sharing stories about nonviolence.

 Peacemaking in Kabul: